Chapter 6. The War Years, 1914–45

 The Imperial War Effort

 Economic and imperial tensions between Germany and its chief competitors France and Britain produced a spider’s web of alliances and promises that entwined almost every nation in Europe and a few in Asia as well.
 The Triple Alliance (Germany, the Austro-Hungarian Empire, and Italy) was balanced off by the Triple Entente (France, Britain, and Russia).
 An attack against one member would result in the other partners defending its interests.
 There were also secondary alliances, such as Britain’s with Belgium.
-So long as fear of the was greater than enthusiasm for war, peace would hold.
+So long as fear of the balance of power was greater than enthusiasm for war, peace would hold.
 In the meantime, it was easy to imagine someone making a misstep.

 This happened on 28 June 1914 when the Austrian Archduke, Franz Ferdinand, was assassinated by a Serbian nationalist, Gavrilo Princip.
 A bubbling crisis in the Balkans (coveted by Austria, protected by Russia) erupted, and by 4 August all the major powers in Europe were at war.
 The bullet that Princip put into the Archduke, however, was only a proximate cause.
 There were many others involved and historians continue to debate which were most important.
 For Canada in the summer of 1914, only one catalyst existed: Britain was at war, so Canada was as well.